 - ExpressVPN’s monthly visits have dropped significantly (65%) in 2022 compared to the previous period.
 Not to mention both their organic traffic and traffic value has plummeted.

 - PureVPN and PIA need to work harder on their marketing strategy to be considered serious contenders, while Surfshark VPN and Proton VPN have really stepped up their game to become strong competitors.

 - Free VPN segment had a drastic change as Proton VPN started dominating almost every region.
 Other no-pay services (Hotspot Shield, TunnelBear) are becoming less significant since a majority of their users pay no money at all.

 - Older VPNs, such as HMA and VyprVPN, are performing worse compared to the top VPNs.
-VyprVPN especially seems to be stage, as they are on a flat or possibly downward slope
+They are getting overshadowed by other rising competitors – Surfshark VPN and Atlas VPN.

 To understand how we reached these conclusions, continue reading below.

 Top 10 VPN market players

 The question we want to answer is: which B2C VPN is dominating the market at the moment?
 Well, if you look around the software review sites and user opinions on Reddit, you’ll find a lot of varying opinions.
 However, most will list NordVPN, ExpressVPN, or even PureVPN as their #1 picks for 2023.

 We understand how the game is played, and oftentimes money, sponsorship, affiliate commissions, and straightforward pay-to-rank schemes can muddy the waters.
 That’s why it’s hard to really find out which is the most popular VPN by scanning review sites alone.